 Although construction would be temporary, potential noise impacts would be minimized to the extent possible by standard noise control measures, such as project scheduling, noise barriers, and using noise controls on equipment (e.g., mufflers).
 Activities would be consistent with normal construction activities and would be conducted during normal business hours.
 If a variation from normal construction hours (i.e., between 7:00 a.m. and 8:00 p.m.
-Monday through Saturday, excluding holidays) is required due to unforeseen circumstances (e.g., weather) or for specific tasks, a variance permit from the City of Laguna
+Monday through Saturday, excluding holidays) is required due to unforeseen circumstances (e.g., weather) or for specific tasks, a variance permit4 from the City of Laguna Niguel would be obtained.
+All construction activities would comply with the City of Laguna Niguel's noise ordinance.

-&lt;sup>3 Section 6-6-12 of the City of Laguna Niguel Municipal Code prescribes the process for obtaining a noise variance permit.
+4 Section 6-6-12 of the City of Laguna Niguel Municipal Code prescribes the process for obtaining a noise variance permit.
 Any owner or operator of a noise source who violates provisions of the noise code may apply for a variance with the Chief of Police.
 The application must include actions taken to comply with the provision, reasons why immediate compliance cannot be achieved, a proposed method of achieving compliance and a proposed time schedule for its accomplishment, and a fee.
 The application is then reviewed by the Noise Variance Board for approval or further action.